johnnyfreeman/coseva/README.md

 Coseva (pronounced co&bull;see&bull;vah) is a class for converting a .csv file into a PHP [Array](http://php.net/manual/en/language.types.array.php).
 It also has the capability of allowing you to register filters on rows and columns during the parsing stage.

-# Getting Started

-There are a few principles you should know before diving right in.
-The first is that Coseva doesn't do anything other than parse a csv, and give you the results; no querying a database, no jumping on one foot, etc. That's left to you.
-The second is the order in which filters are ran.
-This is very important.
-The parser loops through the file line by line, from top to bottom.
-At each line it runs all row filters first and then all the column filters.

 # Installation

 The recommended way to install Coseva is through [composer](http://getcomposer.org/).
 Just create a composer.json file and run the php composer.phar install command to install it: